ifshizuku/nextjs-zh-docs/pages/docs/basic-features/pages.en.md

----
-description: Next.js pages are React Components exported in a file in the pages directory.
-Learn how they work here.
----

 # Pages

 > **Note:** We are introducing improved routing support in Next.js.
 Read the [Layouts RFC](https://nextjs.org/blog/layouts-rfc) for more details and to provide feedback.